inazak/excel_ping/README.md

 #### target-host

-target-host is a character string representing IP address or hostname.
+`target-host` is a character string representing IP address or hostname.
 If hostname can not be resolved, will fail (GetHostByName Error).

 #### success-string (optional)

-Sets the value returned by the function when there is a response.
+Sets the response format returned by the function.
 If omitted, the following default values ​​are used.

 ```
 $S [$D] SIZE=$Bbytes TTL=$T RTT=$Rms ($A)
 ```

-Dollar symbols are converted to their respective values ​​at runtime
+Dollar symbols are converted to their actual values ​​at runtime.

 ```
 $S : result as a character string.
 Success is "Success".